themanyone/firstpage/README.md

 The menu only looks at files on the server.
 If you want to add remote files to the menu there are at least *three ways* to do this.

 1. Cache the remote content.
-This requires access to the remote file in order to add the necessary `data-permalink` header.
-Otherwise as soon as the cache updates the `data-permalink` header will be gone!
+This requires writing to the remote file in order to add the necessary `data-permalink` header.
+Otherwise as soon as the cache updates the `data-permalink` header will be overwritten.
 Copy the file to the server *once* and it should update itself from time to time (default every 4 hours).

-2. Create a permanent local copy just like we did in step 1 by trying to cache a remote file we do not own.
+2. Create a permanent local copy like we did in step 1 by trying to cache a remote file we do not own.
 This may have to be manually updated from time to time.

 3. Create data-url placeholder (web shortcut) file with the appropriate `<head data-url="//somewhere..."` headers.
 FrontPage will list the supplied, title, description, and URL in the menu.
 It may be easier to use Markdown for this (see below).